CompTIA Linux+ Practice Test (XK0-005)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the difference between 'git fetch' and 'git pull'?
+What is the difference between -x, -t, and -c options in the tar command?

 Answer Description